 We are exposed to market risks related to fluctuations in interest rates on the outstanding variable rate debt.
-As of February 29, 2020, we had \$257.3 million outstanding under our Term Loan, subject to variable interest rates.
-For our Term Loan in the second quarter of Fiscal 2020, a 1.0% increase in interest rates would have increased our interest expense by an estimated \$2.6 million, and a 1.0% decrease in interest rates would have decreased our interest expense by an estimated \$2.6 million, see Note 9, Long-Term Debt.
+As of May 30, 2020, we had \$253.5 million outstanding under our Term Loan, subject to variable interest rates.
+For our Term Loan in the third quarter of Fiscal 2020, a 1.0% increase in interest rates would have increased our interest expense by an estimated \$2.5 million, and a 1.0% decrease in interest rates would not have changed our interest expense due to the 1% LIBOR floor.
+For additional information, see Note 9, Long-Term Debt.
 For variable rate debt, interest rate changes generally do not affect the fair value of the debt instrument, but do impact future earnings and cash flows, assuming other factors are held constant.